Gentle Giant

 Review Summary: A dramatic transition in their career.
 Probably the pinnacle of it.

 Gentle Giant was a British prog rock band founded in London in 1970.
 The band was formed by the three Shulman brothers.
-The band was active ten years, between 1970 and 1980.
-Gentle Giant became known for the complexity and sophistication of their music and for the varied and great skills of all members, which were all multi-instrumentalists.
-Although not commercially a sucessful band despite be one of the founders of prog, they did achieve a cul following.
+The band was active for ten years, between 1970 and 1980.
+Gentle Giant became known for the complexity and sophistication of their music and for the varied and great skills of all members, who were all multi-instrumentalists.
+Although not commercially a successful band despite being one of the founders of prog, they achieved a cult following.

 “In a Glass House” has six tracks.
-“The Runaway” has an extraordinary and surprising beginning where the band seems break some glasses.
-It’s rich of variety styles and textures, extremely melodic but that is also complex and creative.
+“The Runaway” has an extraordinary and surprising beginning where the band seems to break some glasses.
+It’s rich in variety styles and textures, extremely melodic but also complex and creative.
 It’s one of the best tracks by them, a perfect opener to the album.
 “An Inmate’s Lullaby” is a different song.
 It’s an avant-garde strange song almost performed by drums, xylophone and vocals.
 It’s the most experimental song on the album.
 It isn’t particularly melodic.
-We need some time to be used to it.
+We need some time to get used to it.
 “Way Of Life” has a driving rhythm and a fast tempo with changes.
-It’s another experimental song with nice and melodic moments but it has also strange parts.
+It’s another experimental song with nice and melodic moments but it also has strange parts.
 It’s solid and variable with melody and improvisation.
 “Experience” has an inventive and complex structure.
 It’s a perfect example of Gentle Giant’s medieval complex sound.
-But, it comprises also many other and varied forms of music.
-It’s also rich of wonderful vocal harmonies.
+But, it also comprises many other and varied forms of music.
+It’s also rich with wonderful vocal harmonies.
 It’s probably the most complex track on the album.
 “A Reunion” is the smallest, simplest and most calm song on the album.
-It’s a soft acoustic ballad that reminds a quartet in the classical music.
+It’s a soft acoustic ballad that reminds me of a quartet in classical music.
 It’s a fine and emotional song with a beautiful melody.
 It seems to be a bit dislocated here, being probably the weakest track on the album, despite its beauty.
 The title track is an excellent composition with great harmony of all instruments.
 The chorus performed by the four singers is of superior quality.
-It has also a hard rock section with a memorable guitar riff in the second part of it.
-This is another great track that closes magnificently this amazing and beautiful album.
+It also has a hard rock section with a memorable guitar riff in the second part of it.
+This is another great track that closes this amazing and beautiful album.

 Music was my first love.